accounts4vikas/JunosIQStream/README.md

 ```

-Note: You can use KafkaJsonProducer to create a stream of Test Json messages for testing purpose.
+Note: You can use KafkaJsonProducer to create a stream of test Json messages for testing purpose.